Validating quantum-supremacy experiments with exact and fast tensor network contraction

 In this work, we manage to, for the first time, compute three million uncorrelated amplitudes of the most complicated depth-$20$ Sycamore RQC (referred to as Sycamore afterwards), using $107,520$ SW26010P CPUs ($41,932,800$ cores) for $8.5$ days.
-Built on both algorithmic and implementation-wise advances, we propose a multiple-amplitude TNC (ma-TNC) method whose performance greatly surpasses the previous works~\cite{GrayKourtis2020,HuangChen2021,LiuChen2021,PanZhang2021,ChenYang2022} by at least three orders of magnitude.
-On the algorithmic side, we systematically explore the ``classical advantage" of storing and reusing intermediate tensor results.
-We propose an improved loss function that searches for the optimal TNCO in terms of a minimized total complexity when reusing intermediate results among multiple amplitudes.
-We also provide a static caching strategy that identifies and stores the reusable results in such a way that minimizes both the compute cost and the memory overhead.
-On the implementation side, we build our simulator with a fused tensor network contraction algorithm to largely reduce data movement and increase compute density, and an adaptive parallelization scheme that fully utilizes the hundreds of cores in each processor for different sizes of tensors.
+Our simulation efficiency is at least three orders of magnitude faster than the best existing records which have successfully computed exact amplitudes of Sycamore~\cite{LiuChen2021,PanZhang2021,ChenYang2022} (computing a batch of correlated amplitudes will only induce a small computational overhead compared to computing a single amplitude for TNC algorithm~\cite{VillalongaMandra2018,HuangChen2021}), and is only about $2.5$ times slower per amplitude compared to the Sycamore quantum processor itself.
+The jump of simulation capability is made possible by mainly two algorithms, one focus more on the algorithmic side and the other focus more on the implementation side.
+On the algorithmic side, we systematically explore the ``classical advantage" of storing and reusing intermediate tensor results, which theoretically lowers the computation cost of computing millions of uncorrelated amplitudes of Sycamore by at least three orders of magnitude.
+On the implementation side, we build our simulator with a fused tensor network contraction algorithm to largely reduce data movement and increase compute density, and an adaptive parallelization scheme that fully utilizes the hundreds of cores in each processor for different sizes of tensors, which enables us to almost fully achieve the theoretical speedup.